 The conference seeks to better understand the concept of information security and its importance for safeguarding fundamental human rights in the country.

 Participants will identify ways to develop policies and practices extending the right of access to information to all citizens in Tajikistan.

 The Principal Adviser to the OSCE Representative on Freedom of the Media, Juan Barata, will participate in the 7th Meeting of the Steering Committee on Media and Information Society.
 Among the topics that will be discussed during the meeting are Council of Europe action to strengthen the protection of freedom of expression and human rights of Internet users.

-Staff from the Office of the OSCE Representative on Freedom of the Media will participate in an international conference on current challenges for television and radio.
-The conference will bring together regulators of the audiovisual industry and experts on law and media from Lithuania, Latvia, Estonia, Poland and Ukraine.
+Staff from the Office of the OSCE Representative on Freedom of the Media will participate in an international conference on the current impact of defamation laws on media freedom in Croatia.

 Through a series of seminars led by international and national experts, the conference will offer the opportunity to gain a more complete understanding of the legal and practical nature of defamation laws and their relationship to international human rights principles.